Dubai: «The Gulf»

 This came during special statements by her to the “Expo News Services” team, on the sidelines of the discussion panel held, on Saturday evening, in the conference hall of the “Terra” Sustainability Pavilion, and organized by the Man and Planet Program in cooperation with the World Council, and the Australia and New Zealand pavilions, in the presence of a group of Successful female cadres in the fields of science, technical and technological matters.

-Engineer Maryam Al Junaibi, Director of Nabta Company, spoke about her experience in studying science, and how she was able to turn her dream into a reality through the study.
+Engineer Maryam Al Junaibi, Director of Nabta Company, spoke regarding her experience in studying science, and how she was able to turn her dream into a reality through the study.
 Today, I stand here as an example of the Emirati girl who was able to achieve scientific successes in studying science, specializing in agricultural engineering, and implementing the “Nabta” project, which is an important marketing platform for farm owners and agricultural companies.”

 As for Professor Juliette Gerrard, Chief Scientific Adviser to the Prime Minister in the New Zealand government, she said, “Society must encourage children in general to study science, because of its effective importance in practical life, and not to deprive girls of their legitimate right to continue their education in this field.”

 Under the title “Bridging the Gender Gap in Science, Technology, Engineering, Mathematics and Innovation,” Dr. Hayat Sindi, UNESCO Goodwill Ambassador for Science, said, “Since my childhood, I have looked at scientists such as Jaber Ibn Hayyan, Ibn Sina, Einstein and others, and I wonder if these scientists are human beings like us?
-And then I started asking my father a lot of questions about scientists and about science, and he taught me everything I needed, and since childhood I wanted to be a scientist.”
+And then I started asking my father a lot of questions regarding scientists and regarding science, and he taught me everything I needed, and since childhood I wanted to be a scientist.”

 “Studying physics has always been an exotic career choice for a young woman, and one that has to change culturally,” said Karen Hallberg, director of research at the Bariloche Atomic Center and winner of the 2019 L’Oréal-UNESCO Women in Science Prize.